-Our teacher in Year 6 is Mrs Hume and she is helped by Mrs Birtwell and Mrs Murphy.
+Our teacher in Year 6 is Mr Booth and he is helped by Mrs Root and Mrs Murphy.

 It has been an exciting start to Year 6 and we are looking forward to teaching you this next year and hope you will enjoy your time in Year 6.

 Some work will be challenging, but it’s lots of fun too!

 Please ensure your child comes to school in their PE kit on every day during this first term.
 We go swimming on a Tuesday afternoon so children ned their swimming kits then.
 We encourage the children not to wear any jewellery to school.
 If your child wears earrings please remove them prior to our PE lessons.